stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 <!--- Bilder på disorder vs. time --->

 ## Exercise 1
-Rank the following data organization steps from 1-5 (1 being the one you believe you (will) spend most time doing, and 5 the least).
+Rank the following data organization steps from 1-5 (1 being the one you believe you think is most important, and 5 the least).
 Also mark with an "X" the steps you have implemented in your own research.

 - File naming convention
 - Folder naming convention